8+ Free Packing Checklist Templates (Word | Excel) for Travel, Moving

 8. General activity items

 These are general items that are not included in the specific categories.
-They include swimsuit, big towel, sunscreen, sunglasses, daypack, umbrella, books, and magazines.
+They include a swimsuit, big towel, sunscreen, sunglasses, daypack, umbrella, books, and magazines.

 Free Checklist Templates